Developer’s perspective: how I travel and work remote

 Working remote is becoming more and more popular in the last few days.
 The perspective of working in any place in the world seems promising.
 I’d like to share my experience as a remote working software developer and highlight some specific working points in remote mode.

-How does it look like every day?
+What does it look like every day?

 Living abroad and traveling

-Currently I’m living in Portugal in a small city called Aveiro.
+Currently, I’m living in Portugal in a small city called Aveiro.
 I stayed here after my Erasmus exchange because I couldn’t say goodbye too fast!

-There’s a number of places I was working in:
+There’s several places I was working in:

-Working in the train?
+Working on the train?
 Sure.

 In the ship?
 Done.

-In the bus to the beach?
+On the bus to the beach?
 Of course.